josefmonje/basic-javascript-and-jquery/chapter1.md

 ### Next

-* Learn how to declare variables
+* Learn how to declare and use variables in your code